marko-knoebl/slides/src/sections/unfinished/node/20-node-javascript-basics-en.md

 The node JavaScript environment was taken from Chrome

 There are some minor differences to the original environment.
-For example, `alert` does not exist and the global variable is called `global` instead of `window`.
+For example, `alert` does not exist and the global namespace is called `global` instead of `window`.

 ## importing modules